 The global interest in medical marijuana is growing at a rapid pace.
 Some countries are slow to catch up, but the trend is strong, nonetheless, as evidenced by the presence of numerous Medical Marijuana Dispensaries popping up all over the world.

 With the growing attention in medical marijuana, available information about it has not kept up.
 There is not enough research available that could fully utilize the therapeutic benefits of cannabis.
 It does not help that the DEA is still refusing to remove medical marijuana from the list of Schedule I drugs.

 It prevents scientists from doing substantial research on medical marijuana to unleash its true potential for the benefit of suffering patients all over the world.
+However, there is a lot of anecdotal evidence that suggests medical marijuana can be helpful for certain ailments, and this is certainly evident by the popularity of medical marijuana doctor's offices throughout the country.
 Out of the few studies scientists managed to conduct, here are some of the facts gathered so far:

 Difference Between Medical Marijuana And Recreational Marijuana

 Recreational marijuana and those from Medical Marijuana Dispensaries both come from the plant - cannabis.
 But while the recreational type is obtained from a plant variety high in tetrahydrocannabinol or THC, medical marijuana comes from the hemp plant, a variety that has higher concentrations of cannabidiol or CDB, and only trace amounts of THC.
 Which leads to the question: what are THC and CBD?

 There are over 450 chemicals from the marijuana plant, and a small subset of those are the active substances called cannabinoids.
 THC and CBD are both cannabinoids, but only THC is psychoactive or has the ability to induce the feeling of “high.”
 CBD, on the other hand, is attributed to medicinal benefits in humans and even some animals which share biological similarities.